The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 As for goods moving from GB to NI, a Trader Support Service can be used to assist with formalities such as customs declarations where they are required.

-From the EU perspective, the European Commission has suggested that when goods move between Great Britain and Northern Ireland, the position will be
+From the EU perspective, the European Commission has suggested that when goods move between Great Britain and Northern Ireland, the position will be broadly as follows:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.